 - be unable to take school or public transportation

-We will report on covid 19 cases at Ontario schools starting in August.
+We will report on COVID-19 cases at Ontario schools starting on September 14, 2021.

 If your child becomes ill at school